jimweirich/rspec-given/README.md

 combination of setup methods (or :before actions in RSpec) and code in the test.

-In the example code above, we see three starting points of interest.
+In the example code above the preconditions are started with _Given_ statements.
+A top level _Given_ (that applies to the entire describe block) says that one of the preconditions is that there is a stack with some initial contents.

-One is an empty, just freshly created stack.
-The next is a stack with exactly one item.
-The final starting point is a stack with several items.
+Note that initial contents are not specified in the top level describe block, but are given in each of the nested contexts.
+By pushing the definition of "initial_contents" into the nested contexts, we can vary them as needed for that particular context.

 A precondition in the form "Given(:var) {...}" creates an accessor method named "var".
 The accessor is lazily initialized by the code